 Leslee tells their customers, “You may have heard that building a new home can be stressful.
 We’ve heard that too, but it’s not something our home buyers tend to experience.
 Why?
 Because our service, attention and care go beyond building an outstanding home; we craft extraordinary customer experiences.
 The Design Center team is here to walk you through the entire process of building your dream home!
 From picking out the best window locations to catch those picture perfect Keys sunset views, to the impeccable piece of hardware to finish off your custom kitchen or bath.
 We are there to take the pressure off of you.
 We begin making your journey easier by providing all the services needed such as contractors, roofers, plumbers, and electricians all under one roof.
 There is no need to have the hassle of dealing with multiple subcontractors and conflicting companies.
 We are the one stop shop for all your needs.

 “Most importantly, we make the process as seamless as possible for you.
 Sure, you will have to make decisions, but just leave all the dirty work to us.
 You can design your dream home or choose from our exquisite plans we have drawn up in our inventory.
 We have our own in house, Engineers, Architects, Interior Designers and Kitchen & Bath Experts!
 From the beginning of the process to your finished dream home, the Design Center will be there every step of the way!”

-To get in touch with Leslee you can find her portfolio on the DSA website or by calling her at the Design Center Inc in Marathon, Florida.
+To get in touch with Leslee you can find her portfolio on the DSA website.
 You may also contact Nayana Hernandez for kitchen design.
 At the Design Center, they strive to provide the best customer service, performance and workmanship available locally and apply it to include all of the projects they endeavor in the trade.